- Our Behaviour Values

 Please click on the links below to view the recommended reading lists for each year group.

-From Year 2 to Year 6, we use the ‘No Nonsense Spelling’ scheme of work as a pathway to develop competent spellers.
+At Tidbury Green School, we use the ‘Twinkl Spelling’ schemes of work as a pathway to develop competent spellers.
 This focuses on teaching the children strategies that support them in their spelling of words by identifying patterns, rules and common exceptions.
 This is particularly useful in helping the children in Years 3 to 6 learn their statutory spellings.
 The use of phonics is encouraged through the use of the ‘Complex Speeds Sounds Chart’ to support children in the spelling of increasingly unfamiliar words.